ermakovich/ermakovich/src/posts/typescript-top-level-await/index.md

 }
 ```

 WTF.
-Now we are getting a new error from the compiler, blaming that the file where we use root `await` statement is a CommonJS module:
+Now we are getting a new error from the compiler, blaming that the file where we use top-level `await` statement is a CommonJS module:

 > The current file is a CommonJS module and cannot use 'await' at the top level.